MicrosoftDocs/architecture-center/docs/vm/vm-baseline-landing-zone-content.md

 - **Azure Load Balancer** routes traffic from the frontend tier to the backend servers.
 The load balancer distributes traffic to VMs across zones.
 - **Azure Application Gateway Standard_v2** acts as the reverse proxy routing  requests to the frontend servers.
 - **Azure Key Vault** stores application secrets and certificates.
-- **Azure Monitor** Azure Log Analytics and Application Insights collect and store observability data.
+- **Azure Monitor, Azure Log Analytics and Application Insights** collect and store observability data.
 - **Azure Policy** as it applies to the specific workload.

 These resources and responsibilities continue to be maintained and fullfiled by the workload team.